Xilinx/ml-suite/examples/caffe/README.md

-## Getting Started to prepare and deploy a trained Caffe model for FPGA acceleration as an inference server
+## Getting Started to prepare and deploy a trained Caffe model for FPGA acceleration

 ### Running Caffe Benchmark Models
 This directory provides scripts for running several well known models on the FPGA.